-The Yocum African American History Association (YAAHA) is a 501 (c) (3) organization dedicated to sharing educational resources about black history and providing historical milestones that prove that black history is American history.
+The Yocum African American History Association (YAAHA) is a 501 (c) (3) organization dedicated to sharing educational resources about Black history and providing historical milestones that prove that Black history is American history.
 YAAHA provides public speaking opportunities and resources that include free lesson plans and Profile in Leadership PowerPoints that are highly effective for visual and auditory learners.
+We ask that when you use our copyrighted materials, you give us credit for their use.

-YAAHA’s lessons celebrate black history in America and present information about scientists, activists, teachers, athletes, entertainers, politicians, authors, and black patriots from all military conflicts.
+YAAHA’s lessons celebrate Black history in America and present information about scientists, activists, inventors, doctors, aviation heroes, architects, authors, teachers, and Black patriots from all military conflicts.

-Click here to view all of YAAHA’s free lessons plans.
+Click here to view all of YAAHA’s free lesson plans.

 Who We Are